header source

 "app": "npx tsx bin/cdk-esm-boilerplate.ts",

-This completes the ESM support for CDK itself.
-It's just a matter of using tsx, but it took a lot of effort to get to this point.
+With this, the ESM support for CDK itself is complete.
+It's just using tsx, but getting to this point was quite challenging.
 Thanks to tsx.

 Making Lambda ESM

 Since it's a project-wide change, let's not forget to make Lambda ESM as well.
 CDK's aws_lambda_nodejs can be used almost as is.
-One point to note is that when specifying the entry point, __dirname cannot be used.
+One point to note is that when specifying the entry point, __dirname cannot be used with ESM.

 new cdk.aws_lambda_nodejs.NodejsFunction(this, "testLambda", {